-To be Held on Thursday, May 26, 2011
+To be Held on Thursday, May 24, 2012

-The board of directors (the "Board") of TeleTech Holdings, Inc., a Delaware corporation, is soliciting proxies to be used at our annual meeting of stockholders (the "Annual Meeting") to be held at 10:00 a.m., local time, on Thursday, May 26, 2011, at our principal offices located at 9197 S. Peoria Street, Englewood, Colorado.
+The board of directors (the "Board") of TeleTech Holdings, Inc., a Delaware corporation ("TeleTech" or the "Company"), is soliciting proxies to be used at our annual meeting of stockholders (the "Annual Meeting") to be held at 10:00 a.m., local time, on Thursday, May 24, 2012, at our principal offices located at 9197 S. Peoria Street, Englewood, Colorado.
 This Proxy Statement contains important information regarding the Annual Meeting, the proposals on which you are being asked to vote, information about our voting procedures, and information you may find useful in determining how to vote.

 A number of abbreviations are used in this Proxy Statement.
-The term proxy materials includes this Proxy Statement, the enclosed proxy card, and our 2010 Annual Report on Form 10-K.
+The term proxy materials includes this Proxy Statement, the proxy card, and our 2011 Annual Report on Form 10-K.

-The Board is distributing these proxy materials on or about April 12, 2011.
+The Board is distributing these proxy materials on or about April 13, 2012.